Microsoft Game Console Repair

 Firmware Flash: $60.00

 A firmware flash is something that is rarely needed on the Xbox because of the way the operating system is designed.
 However, there are still times that the system will need to have its firmware flashed.
 We will first back up any data (if it is accessible), wipe the old operating system, and then re-install the operating system and verify that it is functioning correctly.

 These are the most common problems or issues related to Microsoft game consoles that we receive.
 If you experience a problem that you don't see listed here, please call us or stop in and we will diagnose it for you!

 * Indicated price only covers typical repairs.
-Actual price may vary depending on cost of part or additional services required.
+Actual price may vary depending on the cost of the part or additional services required.